sslover/designing-for-data-personalization/syllabus.md

 - Technical topics:
-    - Intro to Web Development, Client/Server interactions, Javascript, and tools (POSTMAN, Sublime) — HTML/CSS/JS 101: a well-formed page and simple script — JSON 101: rules & validation
+    - Intro to Web Development, Client/Server interactions, Javascript, and tools (POSTMAN, Sublime) — HTML/CSS/JS 101: a wellformed page and simple script — JSON 101: rules & validation
 - Assignment Week 1:
     - This week, use an app that tries to personalize data (Poncho, Foursquare, Yummly).
 In your class blog, describe your interactions?
 What did you like about it?
 What bugged you?
 Did it live up to its promise of personalization?